 1. Endpoint A sends a RequestAssistanceData message to Endpoint B.

 2. Endpoint B responds with a ProvideAssistanceData message to Endpoint A containing assistance data.
 The transferred assistance data should match or be a subset of the assistance data requested in step 1.
-Endpoint B may also provide any not requested information that it considers useful to Endpoint A. If step 3 does not occur, this message shall set the endTransaction IE to TRUE.
+Endpoint B may also provide any not requested information that it considers useful to Endpoint A. If step 3 is not expected, this message shall set the field endTransaction to TRUE.

 3. Endpoint B may transmit one or more additional ProvideAssistanceData messages to Endpoint A containing further assistance data.
 The transferred assistance data should match or be a subset of the assistance data requested in step 1.
-Endpoint B may also provide any not requested information that it considers useful to Endpoint A. The last message shall include the endTransaction IE set to TRUE.
+Endpoint B may also provide any not requested information that it considers useful to Endpoint A. The last message shall include the field endTransaction set to TRUE.

 5.2.3 Assistance Data Delivery procedure